 Use the chart on the left as guidance for each section’s word count.
 Here are some of the things you should include:

 - Preferred Skills

 Want more qualified candidates to apply?
-Remove skills and requirements that are obviously cliched from your job description.
+Remove soft skills and requirements that are obviously cliched from your job description.
 For example “accomplished problem-solving skills,” “excellent communicator both written and verbal,” “strong analytic skills.”
-Cliche skills add no value but can create a real barrier for candidates when they apply.
+Soft skills add no value but can create a real barrier for candidates when they apply.

 Even poorly written perks improve the quality of your candidate pool so don’t be afraid to include them.
 Choose a few benefits that reflect your organization and include them towards the end of your job description.
 401k, unlimited vacation, and great healthcare all do great.
 Mental health, parental leave, and commuter benefits often improve candidate pool diversity.

 Whether you’re required to or not, a well-crafted inclusion statement on a job description can go a long way in improving your candidate pool diversity.
 Avoid boilerplate language and instead, opt to make it your own.
 Talk about how your organization is committed to representative hiring.